Smartbox-Assistive-Technology/app-automate/docs/architecture.md

 1. Load a saved profile.
 2. Capture the main display or use a supplied screenshot.
+3. **If the profile has multiple states, detect the active state:**
+   - For each state, check its signature regions (tiny template matches at expected positions)
+   - Use the first matching state's anchors and elements
+   - Fall back to `default_state` if no state matches
-3. Match the primary anchor template.
+4. Match the primary anchor template.
-4. Match the secondary anchor template when the profile requires one.
+5. Match the secondary anchor template when the profile requires one.
-5. Build a runtime transform from baseline anchor positions to live anchor positions.
+6. Build a runtime transform from baseline anchor positions to live anchor positions.
-6. Resolve the requested element through its layout mode.
+7. Resolve the requested element through its layout mode.
-7. Either:
+8. Either:
    - return coordinates with `dry-run`
    - write annotated output with `debug-target`
    - click through the input adapter with `click`